Most Expensive States for Childcare — Where Does Yours Rank? [2026]

 Why Some States Cost So Much

-Washington DC at $2,400/month comes down to two things: very high wages for childcare workers (the DC minimum wage is $17/hour) and the mandatory caregiver-to-infant ratio of 1:3.
+Washington DC at $2,400/month comes down to two things: very high wages for childcare workers (DC's minimum wage is $17/hour) and the mandatory caregiver-to-infant ratio of 1:3.
 One staff member for three infants.
 That level of coverage is expensive, and you're paying for it.

 High Cost Doesn't Mean No Options

 The expensive states tend to have better subsidy programs.
-DC's CCDF program covers up to $1,500/month for qualifying families — that can cut a $2,400 bill almost in half.
+DC's CCDF program covers up to $1,500/month for qualifying families.
 Massachusetts has a tiered subsidy system with coverage up to 85% of state median income.
 California's subsidies can cover the full cost for families below 85% SMI.

 Home-based care is cheaper in every state, but the gap is biggest in expensive states.
 In Massachusetts, family home care averages $1,800/month versus $2,200 for centers — $400/month less.
 In New York, the gap is $350/month.
-Check the state costs table to filter by home-based care.
+Check the state costs table to compare care types.

 The Tax Credit Offset

-Use the tax benefits calculator to see what you can actually claim.
 Dependent care FSAs (up to $5,000/year pre-tax through many employers) stack with the credit and often save families $1,500–$2,000/year in high-cost states.
+Use the tax credits calculator to see what you can actually claim in your state.